kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 Devices that omit this field are compatible only with other devices in the same counter set that also omit it.
-Existing ResourceSlices (where no device sets the field) continue to behave as today; drivers adopting this feature should annotate every device sharing a counter set.
+Existing ResourceSlices (where no device sets the field) continue to behave as today; drivers adopting this feature need to annotate every device sharing a counter set.

 ### User Stories